apache/datafusion-ray/docs/contributing.md

   under the License.
 -->

-# DataFusion Ray Contributor Guide
+# DataFusion for Ray Contributor Guide

 ## Building